adityayadav73/Ai-study-Planner/README.md

 # 📚 AI Study Planner

-A full-stack AI-powered Study Assistant web app built using Flask.
+A full-stack AI-powered Study Planner web app built using Flask.
 Track your study time, manage subjects, and get smart insights with a beautiful dashboard.

 ---